Franz-Josef-Danner/tracking/README.md

    install the folder as an add-on via *Edit → Preferences → Add-ons → Install...*.

-The add-on registers the following operators in the Movie Clip Editor:
+The add-on registers the following operators in the Movie Clip Editor and prints diagnostic information in the console:

 - **Detect Features (Custom)** – detects tracking features with predefined settings.